 Mobile network coverage in Malana is limited.
 Vodafone and Idea (now Vi) reportedly work in and around the village, but do not expect consistent service.
 BSNL coverage is patchy.
 There is no reliable internet, and some guesthouses in the area may offer paid Wi-Fi that is slow at best.
 In Jari and Kasol, most networks (Jio, Airtel, BSNL) work reasonably well.

-In terms of safety, the trek is easy and well-marked.
-However, carry a torch if you think you might return after sunset.
-The path has uneven sections.
+In terms of safety, the trek is easy and well-marked in normal conditions.
+However, carry a torch if you think you might return after sunset, and keep in mind the monsoon risk I mentioned earlier: the same road can wash out in a cloudburst, cutting the village off entirely, so please avoid this route in late July and August.
+The path also has uneven sections year-round, so decent trekking shoes help.
 Also, keep in mind that Malana has a reputation related to cannabis.
 While the Malana Cream is well-known, possession of hashish is illegal in India.
 There are police checkpoints (Nakas) on the route, and you can get into serious trouble if found carrying any illegal substance.

 Can I Trek to Malana via Rashol or Chandrakhani Pass?